Meet with us to talk about your project!

 Housing

-• Build or preserve affordable housing; priority given for projects that serve residents not who have barriers to finding safe, affordable housing, for projects with the deepest affordability, and for those including supportive services or other needed services
+• Build or preserve affordable housing; priority for projects that serve residents who have barriers to finding safe, affordable housing with the deepest affordability, include supportive services or other needed services

-• Create new affordable housing that helps the City meet their share of the region’s need for affordable housing at needed affordability levels; OR Preserve and rehabilitate affordable housing, prioritizing communities at highest risk of losing Naturally Occurring Affordable Housing (NOAH) and/or communities with more housing cost burdened households
+• Build new affordable housing that helps the City meet their share of the region’s need for affordable housing at affordability levels needed most; OR Preserve and rehabilitate affordable housing, prioritizing cities at highest risk of losing Naturally Occurring Affordable Housing (NOAH) and/or with more housing cost burdened households

 8